 The Buffalo Sabres have announced that they will be wearing the original Blue and Gold uniforms for 15 home games this season (37%) as their 3rd jersey.
 The new primary uniforms will be unveiled in September.

 'Lydman has agreed to a four-year deal worth $11.5 million.'

 ‘Terms of the deal were not immediately released, but it’s expected to include a raise over the $450,000 Pominville made last year.
 A restricted free agent whose rights were retained by the Sabres last month, Pominville was scheduled to have his contract settled in an arbitration hearing Friday.’

 'As a rookie with the Sabres last season, Pominville tallied 18 goals with 12 assists for 30 points in 57 games.
 The forward began the campaign with the club's AHL affiliate in Rochester, where he was leading the league with 19 goals in 18 games before his recall on November 26.'

 ‘Buffalo has settled with five players ahead of their hearings, but still have six to go.’

 '…concerning the team's uniform for the upcoming season.'

 ‘The deal comes one day before Pominville was scheduled for an arbitration hearing in Toronto.
 But the Sabres have yet to reach an agreement with defenseman Toni Lydman, who has an arbitration hearing on Thursday.
 Right wings Maxim Afinogenov and J.P.
 Dumont and centers Tim Connolly, Paul Gaustad and Adam Mair are the other Sabres with arbitration hearings, which are scheduled through August 4.’

-‘Kotalik was scheduled for NHL arbitration on July 25th in Toronto.’
+‘Pominville was scheduled for NHL arbitration on Friday, July 28th in Toronto.’